How to choose the best cat food for your feline friend

 Unless your cat won’t eat one type of food, it can be a good idea to get them to eat a variety of foods – including canned, dry and raw food – so they don’t become accustomed to just one type.

 Canned food is made up of more than 50 per cent water, so it will provide plenty of fluids and can help to prevent urinary issues.
 Dry food is also good for your pet’s teeth, whilst cooked or raw pieces of beef can be good for their dental health too.

-The three stages of change
+The three stages of diet change for your cat

 As a kitten: The food they eat in this period is required for growth, meaning more protein and calories are needed to meet their daily needs.

 Adulthood: This is a stage of life where you should think of food as being a maintenance tool, so ensure you don’t give you cat too much and risk making them obese.

 Seniority stage: In their older years, cats can see medical issues crop up which mean dietary changes are essential.
 If your precious pet has joint pain or arthritis, their diet may need foods with more glucosamine and fatty acids like DHA and EPA.

 - Adjust the amount you feed to keep your cat’s body in good shape – don’t overfeed or underfeed.